 In future iterations of the system, the AVALON team plans to shorten pipelines, boost the photorealism, and keep adding functionality.
 Although there was a considerable initial expense, the AVALON team considers the added value for the engineering and design process, and for collaboration with building teams, to be priceless.

 Want to experiment with virtual reality for your own designs?
-Download the free Unreal Studio beta and get started today!
+Download Unreal Engine for free and get started today!